-If you have Microsoft OneDrive on your PC, and you connect a phone, camera, or other device, you might be asked if you want to add your photos and videos from that device to OneDrive.
-Here are answers to some common questions about this:
+If you connect a phone, camera, or other devices to a PC with Microsoft OneDrive, you might be asked if you want to add your photos and videos from that device to OneDrive.

 JPEG, JPG, TIF, TIFF, GIF, PNG, RAW